 - A specific rationale for the certificate should be included and must explain why the certificate is needed and by whom.
-The primary audience for the certificate should be defined, including whether or not the certificate is primarily for on-campus students or more for learners who will complete the certificate online.
+The primary audience for the certificate should be defined, including whether or not the certificate is primarily for on-campus students or for off-campus online learners.

-- Give an estimate for enrollment numbers from implementation through year 5 of the certificate; include an explanation for the basis of the estimate.
+- Give an estimate of enrollment numbers from implementation through year 5 of the certificate; include an explanation for the basis of the estimate.